 The Alderson Broaddus University Brass Choir is a twenty-member ensemble which tours the Eastern United States, presenting concerts and ceremonial music for church services and civic events, as well as educational programs for school students.
 The brass ensemble and its sub-groups including the Brass Quintet, Trombone Quartet, and Trumpet Ensemble have in recent years appeared at the Washington National Cathedral, at the National Trumpet Competition as semi-finalists in several divisions, as an honor group for state and regional conventions of the Music Educators National Conference, and as a featured ensemble of the Garrett Lakes Arts Festival of Maryland.
 They have toured internationally to Canada, Austria, Hungary, and the Czech Republic and have to their credit a CD entitled “Reflections in Brass” which features the music of Gabrieli, Strauss, Ewald, Ives, Ewazen, and Sousa.

-The ABU Brass Choir host an annual “Brass in the Grass” festival each spring on the ABU campus which attracts brass players from the entire region for a weekend of rehearsals and concerts.
+The AB Brass Choir host an annual “Brass in the Grass” festival each spring on the AB campus which attracts brass players from the entire region for a weekend of rehearsals and concerts.

 The Symphonic Band performs standard works from the literature for symphonic wind ensemble.
 Membership is open to students of all majors by audition at the beginning of the academic year or at other arranged times.